fwouts/viteshot/docs/docs/config/alias.md

 If you use TypeScript, you're in luck.

-Viteshot uses [vite-tsconfig-paths](https://github.com/aleclarson/vite-tsconfig-paths), which automatically detects aliases from `tsconfig.json`.
+ViteShot uses [vite-tsconfig-paths](https://github.com/aleclarson/vite-tsconfig-paths), which automatically detects aliases from `tsconfig.json`.
 As a result, you may not need to explicitly provide aliases.